 Zen Principle Organic Beetroot Powder checks all of the above, so why not give it a try?

-The beet may seem to be a humble, unassuming vegetable, but it packs quite a punch when it comes to health benefits.
+The beet may seem to be a humble, unassuming vegetable, but it packs quite a punch when it comes to health benefits (beets are great for dogs too!).
 Whether you opt for whole, fresh beets or beetroot powder in the upcoming weeks, try increasing your consumption of this bright red root vegetable.
 Not only could it prevent diabetes or decrease side effects from this chronic disease, but also it could fight against a wide variety of other chronic illnesses and age-related complaints.